pagekit/docs/architecture-events.md

 The entry point of all request handling is `index.php` which the webserver calls on every request.
 Here, the two basic phases get kicked off.
-First, `app/app.php` is loaded which holds all bootstrap code to setup the Application.
+First, `/app/app.php` is loaded, which holds all bootstrap code to setup the Application.
 The second phase is the actual request handling phase.
 Let's look at these two separately.

 ### 1. The bootstrap phase

-Bootstrapping happens in `app/app.php` and consists of reading the default config `app/config/app.php`, merging it with the user config `config.php` and passing the resulting configuration array to a fresh Application instance.
+Bootstrapping happens in `/app/app.php` and consists of reading the default config `/app/config/app.php`, merging it with the user config `config.php` and passing the resulting configuration array to a fresh Application instance.

 Then, all service providers defined in the configuration are being registered